 All About Coneflowers

 Coneflowers, also known as echinacea, have come a long way in the past few years.
-New varieties in shapes and colors have expanded the possibilities for late summer color in the garden.
+New varieties in shapes and colors have expanded the possibilities for late summer and fall color in the garden.
 Gone are the days of simple pink/purples: now you can find coneflowers in a rainbow of colors: from reds, pinks, yellows, and whites to bi-color varieties.
 A favorite for pollinators, the long-lasting flowers and interesting seedheads are just another reason to give these a try.

 Hardiness: USDA Zone 3 to 9